chandraiiit-555/Assignment/README.md

 # Purnachandra Assignment

+Please download and setup python in your machine.

 Question 1: Write a code to add the mailing feature in the Flask Application?

 * pip install Flask